thbaumbach/primecoin/README.md

 Primecoin High Performance Version
 ==================================

+This is a pool mining version

-This is the high performance version of Sunny King's Primecoin tree.
+based on mikaelh's high performance version of Sunny King's Primecoin tree.

 Features:
  * Use GMP for bignum calculations in the mining threads